 - Digital editing software MAY NOT be used to alter the contents of the image outside of scale bars or other necessary annotations.

-All entries must be submitted with the Entry Form on the Science Core Facility website by Friday, September 2nd, 2016 at 5pm.
+All entries must be submitted with the Entry Form on the Science Core Facility website by Friday, September 1st, 2017.

 - Will take place at the Fall Poster Symposium September 7, 2017.

-- Images will be judged by a panel of Puget Sound faculty, staff, and industry representatives from Nikon and Leica.
+- Images will be judged by a panel of Puget Sound faculty, staff, and industry representatives from Leica.

 - Entries will be judged on scientific impact, visual impact, and technical proficiency.
 For more detail please see the Judging Criteria and Example Submission sections.

 - Prize winners were announced at the Fall Poster Symposium.

-- One People’s Choice winner received a backpack provided by Leica.
+- People’s Choice winner received a water bottle and umbrella by Leica.

 - All entrants received a flash drive and travel clock also provided by Leica.

 - All entries are featured on the Science Core Facility Webpage.

 - All images are displayed in the Harned Hall Science Center.